NYCHA Climate Hazard Analysis

 For flood-related sub-indices (coastal, stormwater, and groundwater), only properties with actual hazard exposure are ranked.
 Properties with zero exposure are excluded from the ranking entirely and shown as "N/A" rather than being given a misleading low rank.

 What this means in practice: A property with high coastal flood hazard but strong Sandy- or IDA-funded mitigation may see its coastal risk reduced by up to 90%.
+Heat mitigation is capped at 60% because cool roofs and cooling centers cannot fully eliminate heat exposure.
 Groundwater risk is similarly eligible for up to a 90% reduction where Sandy, IDA, or elevated-equipment mitigation is in place.
-Heat mitigation is capped at 60% because cool roofs and cooling centers cannot fully eliminate heat exposure.
-The final Risk Index reflects the combined picture across all four domains.
+The final Risk Index reflects the combined picture across the coastal, stormwater, and heat domains; groundwater is shown for reference but is excluded from the Overall Risk score.

 Conditional Logic